-- ESE will be of a written examination of three hours'duration for courses with 3 or more credits and 2 hours for courses of less than three credits. - The examination will be to test the 'comprehension', 'analytic capability' and 'creative synthesis' skill of the student. - Gradinginthecoursewillbeonthebasis of the score of CFA and ESE. - The passing minimum in ESE will be 50% for PG Degree, PG Diploma, Post Diploma, 5 yearIntegrated PG Degree, 4 Semester Post-Higher Secondary Diploma Programmes and B.Tech.Programme. - It will be 40% for all the 6 semester UG Degreeprogrammes. - For B.Sc.
+- ESE will be of a written examination of three hours'duration for courses with 3 or more credits and 2 hours for courses of less than three credits. - The examination will be to test the 'comprehension', 'analyticcapability' and 'creative synthesis' skill of the student.
+The same will be as per the Revised Blooms' taxonomy. - Gradinginthecoursewillbeonthebasisofthe combined score of CFA and ESE. - The passing minimum in ESE will be 50% for PG Degree, PG Diploma, Post Diploma, 5 yearIntegrated PG Degree, 4 Semester Post-Higher Secondary Diploma Programmes and B.Tech.Programme. - It will be 40% for all the 6 semester UG Degreeprogrammes. - For B.Sc.
 (Agri.) the passing minimum in both theory and practical will be 50% and grading will be done only, when aggregate of both is minimum 60%.
 For non agriculture courses of the B.Sc.
 (Agri.) programme, the passing minimum will be 50%. - Grade points will be awarded only for students who obtain the passing minimummarks.